neverbehind/the-accomplishment-system/quick-start/README.md

 remains, a daily routine.
 Read more about [Daily Routine](/the-system/daily-routine), it's one of the secrets to success.

-## Daily Log Journal
+## Daily Commitment Journal

-Having a daily log and routine is crucial for success.
+Having a daily commitment journal and routine is crucial for success.
 For this journal, you can use just about anything that you feel comfortable with for this.
 Most "Todo List" applications can work, but to be completely honest, a $.50 composition notebook works very well.

 Here are the rules, if you use a simple notebook:
 1. Each day dedicate 1 page for your `Commitment List` (Some people call this a todo list).